Travel Information Overview

 H.E.L.P. on the Illinois Tollway

 The Highway Emergency Lane Patrol (H.E.L.P.) program is funded in part by State Farm™.
-The innovative sponsorship provides support for the successful H.E.L.P. program, furthering the Tollway's efforts to reduce delay and improve safety for the motoring public while highlighting State Farm's commitment to helping people recover from the unexpected.
+The innovative sponsorship provides support for the successful H.E.L.P. program, furthering the Tollway's efforts to reduce delay and improve safety for the motoring public while highlighting that State Farm is Here to help life go right.™